 A General Durable Power of Attorney authorizes the individuals or entities you designate to act on your behalf if you become incapable during your lifetime, or for convenience if you want to have assistance in handling your affairs.
 In contrast to the Health Care Power of Attorney, the General Durable Power of Attorney allows these individuals or entities to manage your day-to-day affairs, finances, and to make non-medical decisions on your behalf.
 Activities such as paying bills, filing health insurance claims, collecting money owed to you, filing income tax returns, and so forth can be done by the Durable POA.

 Meeting with our wills and estate planning lawyer at our Wake Forest law firm to discuss your situation will give you peace of mind that an experienced attorney is on your side.
-Whether you need a simple will or a comprehensive estate plan, we are here to ensure your wishes are in place.
 We have served clients in Wake Forest, Raleigh, Cary, Apex, Rolesville and surrounding areas for over 20 years.
-Call us today at (919) 228-4487 or fill out the form below to request a consultation.